-- The City used 430,914 MMBtus of energy in FY2019, a 7% reduction from our baseline year of FY 2010.
-Consumption was up slightly from 2018, mostly due to an increase in natural gas associated with a colder winter. - For the third year in a row, the State's Office of Energy Resources recognized Providence with its Lead By Example award.
-The City was recognized in 2019 for its part in the development and hosting of the 23.1 MW Gold Medal Farm solar array in Cranston, RI. - The City's expenditures on energy have declined by 28% since FY 2010.
+- The City used 366,433 MMBtus of energy in FY2020, a 20% reduction from our baseline year of FY 2010. - For the fourth year in a row, the State's Office of Energy Resources recognized Providence with its Lead By Example award.
+The City was recognized in 2020 for the six Electric Vehicle chargers installed at the Public Safety Garage.

-- Greenhouse gas emissions from municipal facilities have decreased by 24% since FY 2010, the result of cleaner fuels, LED lighting conversions, and heating system upgrades. - The City's electricity use, although slightly higher in FY 2019, continued its overall downward trend at about 38.9 million kWh, down from 54.5 million kWh in 2010. - The City has reduced #2 fuel oil consumption 95% since 2010.
-As of December 2016, heating oil was eliminated from all City school buildings. - The City's LED retrofit of its streetlights has saved over 31.3 million kWh since 2016, preventing 22,140 metric tons of CO2e from entering the atmosphere.
-This project has saved the City about \$4.8 million after project loan payments. - 14 buildings increased their Energy Star scores between FY 2018 and FY 2019.
+- The City's expenditures on energy have declined by 37% since FY 2010. - Greenhouse gas emissions from municipal facilities have decreased by 34% since FY 2010, the result of cleaner fuels, LED lighting conversions, and heating system upgrades. - The City's electricity use continued its overall downward trend at about 35.7 million kWh for FY 2020, down from 54.5 million kWh in 2010. - The City has reduced #2 fuel oil consumption 96% since 2010.
+As of December 2016, heating oil was eliminated from all City school buildings. - The City's LED retrofit of its streetlights has saved over 40 million kWh since 2016, preventing 28,487 metric tons of CO2e from entering the atmosphere.
+This project has saved the City about \$8 million after project loan payments. - 38 buildings increased their Energy Star scores between FY 2018 and FY 2020.